 Since 2000, federal wage and labor lawsuits have increased by more than 400%, especially in the states of New York, California, Illinois, and Massachusetts.
-One cause of this may be the U.S. Department of Labor’s decision to increase the number of auditing investigators as well as initiate enforcement actions more frequently.
+The U.S. Department of Labor’s decision to increase the number of auditing investigators and initiate enforcement actions more frequently may be the cause of this.
 These enforcement actions, along with lawsuits and government investigations, are the most significant threat to employers.

 Types of Wage and Hour Litigation

-There is a large variety of wage and hour claims under federal and state laws which we handle, including but not limited to:
+There are a large variety of wage and hour claims under federal and state laws which we handle, including but not limited to: